 This toolkit provides resources to help improve outcomes for youth with disabilities in the juvenile justice system, focusing on facility-wide practices, educational practices, transition and re-entry practices, and community and interagency practices.

-IRIS Center provides free, online teaching and learning resources; including a two-part series of modules translating research to best practices for supporting youth with disabilities in corrections education facilities.
+This webpage provides free, online teaching and learning resources, including a two-part series of modules translating research to best practices for supporting youth with disabilities in corrections education facilities.
 Youth with Disabilities in Juvenile Corrections Part 1: Improving Instruction focuses on developing evidence-based instruction in correctional education programs; and Part 2: Transition and Reentry to School and Community provides better practices to support youth with disabilities to succeed after release from correctional educational programs.

 Guideposts for Success for Youth in Foster Care

-This framework was developed to help the multiple organizations involved with transition outcomes for all foster care youth, including youth with disabilities.
+This framework helps organizations involved with transition outcomes for all foster care youth, including youth with disabilities.

 Guideposts for Success for Youth with Mental Health Needs